-Recommendation Grade Large bore endotracheal tube intubation is recommended for definitive airway management D in burns patients with airway compromise.
-Prophylactic intubation is recommended when suspicion of impending airway compromise is D accompanied by full thickness facial burns, stridor, respiratory distress, swelling on laryngoscopy, smoke inhalation or singed nasal hairs.
-A longitudinal skin incision is recommended for surgical airway placement in burns patients.
-D High flow oxygen should be initiated through the use of a non-rebreathing reservoir mask D at $10 - 15$ l/min and aim for oxygen saturations within the range of $94-98\%$ .
-Intraosseous circulatory access is recommended for burns patients fluid resuscitation and D drug administration, when intravenous access fails.
-Administration of high flow oxygen and cyanide poisoning antidotes (Hydroxycobalamin 5mg D IV) is recommended in burn patients with suspected smoke inhalation displaying alterations in mental status and / or cardiovascular instability. С A strong recommendation is given to avoid hypothermia through active warming measures and body temperature monitoring should be conducted throughout the prehospital phase of C burn care.
-The use of the Lund & Browder chart (or electronic equivalent) is recommended as the D optimal method for accurate burns severity estimation.
-D A recommendation is given to estimate burns severity between the following categories; D <20%, 20-50% & >50% TBSA.
-The use of cool running water for a period of 20 minutes is strongly recommended for burns В first aid and should be conducted at the earliest opportunity, up to three hours from injury.
-Ice water cooling is not recommended for burn cooling. В A recommendation is given to treat chemical burns as soon as possible and at any D opportunity, regardless of delay in presentation.
-Amphoteric solutions are recommended for first line use in chemical burn first aid, if D immediately available.
-A recommendation for fluid irrigation treatment of chemical burns to be performed for as D long as practically safe and possible.
-D The use of polyvinyl chloride (cling film) dressing is the recommended method of burns wound care.
-D Initiation of fluid resuscitation is recommended for adult & paediatric burns >20% TBSA, D guided ideally by the threshold method for determining fluid requirements.
-D Adequate administration of analgesia, as per local guidance, is strongly recommended for D burn patients.
-D Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) are not recommended for burns analgesia. С A recommendation for all burn injuries to be considered as a result of Non-Accidental Injury D (NAI) until proven otherwise.
-Chest escharotomy is only recommended for circumferential or near circumferential eschar С with impending or established respiratory compromise, due to thoraco-abdominal burns.
-Table 3.
-Summary of Recommendations
+Large bore tracheal intubation is recommended for definitive airway management in burns patients with airway compromise.
+D in burns patients with airway compromise.
+Prophylactic intubation is recommended when suspicion of impending airway D compromise is accompanied by full thickness facial burns, stridor, respiratory distress, swelling on laryngoscopy, smoke inhalation or singed nasal hairs.
+A longitudinal skin incision is recommended for surgical airway placement in burns D patients with difficult anatomy.
+High flow oxygen should be initiated through the use of a non-rebreathing D reservoir mask at $10-15$ l/min and aim for oxygen saturations within the range of 94-98%.
+Intraosseous circulatory access is recommended for burns patients fluid D resuscitation and drug administration, when intravenous access fails.
+Administration of high flow oxygen and cyanide poisoning antidotes D (Hydroxycobalamin 5g IV) is recommended in burn patients with suspected smoke inhalation displaying alterations in mental status and / or cardiovascular instability.
+Avoid hypothermia through active warming measures and regular body С temperature monitoring.
+The use of the Lund & Browder chart (or electronic equivalent) is recommended as D the optimal method for accurate burns severity estimation.
+A recommendation is given to estimate burns severity between the following D categories; <20%, 20-50% & >50% TBSA.
+The use of cool running water for a period of 20 minutes is strongly recommended В for burns first aid and should be conducted at the earliest opportunity, up to three hours from injury.
+Ice water cooling is not recommended for burn cooling. В Treatment of chemical burns is recommended as soon as possible and at any D opportunity, regardless of delay in presentation.

+Amphoteric solutions are recommended for first line use in chemical burn first aid, D if immediately available.
+A recommendation for fluid irrigation treatment of chemical burns to be D performed for as long as practically safe and possible.
+The use of polyvinyl chloride (cling film) dressing is the recommended method of D burns wound care.
+Initiation of fluid resuscitation is recommended for adult & paediatric burns >20% D TBSA, guided ideally by the threshold method for determining fluid requirements.
+Adequate administration of analgesia, as per local guidance, is strongly D recommended for burn patients.
+Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) are not recommended for burns С analgesia.
+A recommendation for all burn injuries to be considered as a result of Non- D Accidental Injury (NAI) until proven otherwise.
+Chest escharotomy is only recommended for circumferential or near С circumferential eschar with impending or established respiratory compromise, due to thoraco-abdominal burns.